From the horse’s mouth

 Highlights

-- Spend two nights with a family of nomadic herders in their camp
+- Experience a home-stay with a family of nomadic herders in their camp (optional).

 Dates & prices